 Guided tours of the Royal Palace

-The Royal Palace in Oslo is open to the public during the summer, from late June until the middle of August.
-Tickets are available from 1 March every year.
+The Royal Palace in Oslo is open to the public during the summer, from late June until the middle of August, with tickets available from about 1 March the same year.

 A guided tour

 All visitors must follow a guided tour.
-During the season, tours are given in Norwegian every 15-20 minutes.
+Tours are usually given in Norwegian every 20 minutes.
 There are also several tours in English given every day.
 The tour takes the visitors through some of the most beautiful state rooms in the Royal Palace.

 Rooms on the tour

 The guided tour takes visitors through some of the most important and lovely rooms.
 We visit the Bird Room where all those seeking an audience with His Majesty The King wait to be announced, as well as the Ballroom and the Banqueting Hall.
 During a gala dinner at the Royal Palace, more than 200 people will dine there.

 The Ballroom.
 Photo: Jan Haug, The Royal Court